 Influence Diagrams in Agile / Scrum Environments

-These frameworks force for more active and constant alteration making influence diagrams far more volatile and agile to turn adapt:
+These frameworks force more active and constant alteration, making influence diagrams far more volatile and agile to adapt:

-Exam Tip: In participants strive for ease in questions during refinement sprit planning or enhancing the product backlog.
+Exam Tip: Participants strive for ease in questions during refinement sprint planning or enhancing the product backlog.

 Hybrid Models